dubhais/tribute-page/README.md

 (make sure that the deployed branch is `main` in settings)

+# getting Github to work using authentication tokens
 I also used this guide to using Git with tokens rather than passwords: https://levelup.gitconnected.com/fix-password-authentication-github-3395e579ce74